Black-Thunder/ioBroker.melcloud/README.md

 ### __WORK IN PROGRESS__
 **Attention: With this version you must reenter your password in the adaper settings and save again!
 Otherwise login will fail.**
 * (Black-Thunder) fix: correctly use auto decryption handling for password
+* (Black-Thunder) polling interval in adapter settings is now limited to values greater than 0

 ### 1.1.0 (2021-01-08)
 * (Black-Thunder) new functionality: retrieve power consumption reports